lancenacabuan/Shaliah/README.md

 The New Testament Jesus is not merely a moral teacher or one prophet among many.
 He is **God’s Man in the fullest biblical sense**: God’s uniquely begotten Son, the Davidic Messiah, the last Adam, the embodiment of divine Wisdom, the image of the invisible God, the definitive revealer, the mediator of the new covenant, the resurrected Son of Man, the appointed judge, and the Lord of the coming age.

-His greatness is relational and vocational.
+His exalted status is presented in strongly relational, representative, and vocational terms.
 God sends him; he perfectly represents the sender.
 God gives him words; he speaks them faithfully.
 God gives him works; he performs them.
 God raises him; he becomes the firstfruits of renewed humanity.
 God exalts him; he receives the name and authority above every created ruler.
 God judges and saves through him; humanity comes to the Father through the Son.

-This structure allows the highest possible honor for Jesus without dissolving the distinction between God and **God’s Man—the Messiah he has appointed**.
+This structure allows exceptionally elevated honor for Jesus while maintaining a distinction between God and **God’s Man—the Messiah he has appointed**.
 To see Jesus is to see the Father’s character manifested.
 To receive Jesus is to receive the one who sent him.
 To honor the Son is to honor the Father who appointed him.
 Representation is not diminishment; in the biblical story it is the means by which the invisible God becomes known and active in history.

 The Trinitarian synthesis remains a serious and historically sophisticated attempt to explain the same evidence.
 It should not be dismissed through slogans about Constantine, paganism, or logical absurdity.
 Its strongest texts and arguments must be granted their full weight.
 Yet the later formula of one essence in three coequal persons is a theological construction drawn from the New Testament, not a sentence the New Testament itself recites.

 The most economical synthesis is therefore that the Father is the one God and Jesus is **God’s Man—the one Lord Messiah** through whom the Father’s purposes are accomplished.
-The eternal reality is God’s Wisdom, Word, promise, and redemptive purpose; the historical embodiment and fulfillment is Jesus of Nazareth.
+On the reading defended here, the eternal reality is God’s Wisdom, Word, promise, and redemptive purpose, while Jesus of Nazareth is their definitive historical embodiment and fulfillment.
 The authority is God’s; the authorized ruler is the Son.
 The saving action originates from God and reaches humanity through the Messiah.

 This conclusion preserves the apostolic gospel’s narrative shape.
 God acted through Jesus.
 Jesus proclaimed God’s kingdom, obeyed faithfully, suffered, died, and was raised.
 God made him Lord and Messiah, seated him at the divine right hand, and appointed him judge.
 Through him God grants forgiveness, the Spirit, resurrection, and life in the coming age.

 The same relational order includes the Spirit.
 God anoints and empowers Jesus by the Spirit, pours out the Spirit through the exalted Messiah, and dwells in believers by the Spirit.
 The triadic shape of salvation is fully real without requiring that Father, Son, and Spirit be defined as three coequal centers of personhood within one essence.

 The final confession can therefore remain both monotheistic and christologically exalted: there is one God, the Father, and one Lord, Jesus Christ.
 The Father is the ultimate source; the Son is the supreme mediator.
-The image reveals the invisible God without becoming the one imaged.
+The designation of Jesus as God’s image can be understood representationally without, by itself, determining the ontological relation between image and the God imaged.
 The Messiah exercises divine authority because God has entrusted it to him.
 The distinction between God and **God’s Man** is not an embarrassment to be erased; it is the relational structure through which the New Testament tells the story of salvation.

 The governing contrast can therefore be stated without ambiguity.
-The New Testament’s dominant relational pattern is not God becoming his own human agent, but God acting uniquely and definitively through **God’s Man**—the human Messiah whom he sent, empowered, raised, and exalted.
+The New Testament’s dominant sender-sent relational pattern does not by itself require the conclusion that the sent Son shares the divine essence of the One who sends him; it can be coherently read as God acting uniquely and definitively through **God’s Man**—the human Messiah whom he sent, empowered, raised, and exalted.
 “God’s Man” does not mean *merely* a man.
 It identifies the man whom God made Lord and Messiah: the perfect image of God, the mediator of the new covenant, the firstborn from the dead, and the universal ruler of the coming age.

 ---